Connecting Slack

 What you can do with Slack

-- Execution notifications — Receive results in a Slack channel after every execution
+- Execution notifications — Receive results in a Slack channel after every Execution

 [SCREENSHOT: slack-home-tab.png — Frugally Home tab in Slack]